rspec/rspec-dev/README.markdown

 `rspec-its` adds back the `its(:thing)` style of spec, `rspec-collection_matchers` adds back `have(n).items` style matchers, `rspec-legacy_formatters` enables old formatters to operate with RSpec 3+.
-These gems are in general not officially maintained by the rspec team but may receive support and maintenance as needs require.
+These gems are in general not officially maintained by the RSpec team but may receive support and maintenance as needs require.

 * [https://github.com/rspec/rspec-activemodel-mocks](https://github.com/rspec/rspec-activemodel-mocks)
 * [https://github.com/rspec/rspec-collection_matchers](https://github.com/rspec/rspec-collection_matchers)